Free Resources for Learning to Read

 This color-coded dictionary will help your student identify spelling alternatives for specific sounds.
 Record words, explore meanings, practice and fix spellings for good!

-Main Styles/Categories in Literacy Curriculums Report
+Main Styles/Categories in Literacy Curricula Report

 Confused with all the different styles in Literacy Curriculums?